ds4pf/correlation-in-python/README.md

  The correlation in python that uses the yfinance API as data source
 3. correlation-ip-fonds.ipynb
  The correlation in python example that uses data from ariva.
 I added some mutual funds here.
 To retrieve the data execute the scripts from the data-funds directory:
  - getQuotes.sh to download the data as [wkn]_historic.csv.
-You can use min_date and max_date to retrieve a certain period of data (getQuotes.sh 19.09.2019 03.04.2020)
+You can use min_date and max_date to retrieve a certain period of data (e.g. getQuotes.sh 19.09.2019 03.04.2020)
  - revertFiles.sh to convert the data in usable format (date and close from old to new)